django-cms/django-classy-tags/docs/reference.rst

     .. method:: get_context(context, **kwargs)

-        Should return the context (as a dictionary or an instance of `django.template.Context` or a subclass of it) to use to render the template.
+        Should return the context (as a dictionary or an instance of :class:`django.template.Context` or a subclass of it) to use to render the template.
 By default returns an empty dictionary.

 ************************